 At King School, we intentionally seek to understand the facets of diversity and identity that shape a student’s perception of fact and truth; indeed, we know that inspiration flourishes whenever students learn alongside diverse individuals.
 At King, diversity includes representation, ensuring that people across a wide spectrum of worldviews, ability, race, gender, sexual orientation, socio-economic status, religious beliefs, and political affiliation are part of a community.
 King’s commitment to diversity frequently leads to innovation and creativity, resulting in empathy, respect, safety, and equity.
 Furthermore, at King School, we ensure fairness in access to information and resources for all, which entails acknowledging that different students have different needs to achieve success and putting those tools in place.
-Inclusion requires intentional practice on everyone’s part so that students, families, and staffulty experience King as a welcoming community to which they belong.
+Inclusion requires intentional practice on everyone’s part so that students, families, faculty, and staff experience King as a welcoming community to which they belong.
 Here are a few examples:

 - In each of King’s lobbies, for example, visitors will notice flags from 65 countries, representing our students’, faculty, and staff members’ countries of origin.
 This beautiful symbol of humanity reminds students that they must join society with open hearts and minds.